aldor007/mort/doc/Configuration.md

 # Configuration

 Mort requires some configuration to run properly.
-This section aims at basic information about config.
+This section aims at basic information about configuration.

 Example config: